Titan Quest: Later versions

 A port of Titan Quest for mobile devices was developed under license from Nordic Games by DotEmu, a French developer who had previously developed a successful mobile port of Ys Chronicles I. The controls and interface were redesigned from the ground up to work for touchscreen controls, something the team spent months on.
 Despite the changes, the team worked to make the gameplay as close as possible to the original experience.
 They also put in additional options for actions such as targeting enemies with mastery abilities and searching for loot It released on May 19, 2016 for iOS.
 The Android version was released on July 7.
 Following the game's release, Dotemu handled the project to THQ Nordic, who re-published the game in 2018.
 It was released a third time that same year under new developer HandyGames as Titan Quest HD.
-An updated version subtitled Legendary Edition releasing on January 12, 2021, which included all DLC and expansion packs up to that point.
+An updated version subtitled Legendary Edition was released on January 12, 2021, which included all DLC and expansion packs up to that point.
 Titan Quest was later ported onto PlayStation 4, Xbox One, and Nintendo Switch in 2018.
 The PS4 and Xbox One version were released on March 20, while the Switch version was released on July 31.
 These console versions were created by Black Forest Games.